mithrandyr/SimplyXD/Docs/Add-XdDocumentProvider.md

 ```

 ### -DopaName
-Name of the DOPA that should be used
+The name of the Document Output Post Action (DOPA) to be used.

 ```yaml
 Type: String